tommadness/KH2Randomizer/docs/overview/index.md

 Some variations of ABN/AIC consider the game won immediately once the final Important Check is found and shown on the tracker.
 Other variations also require Final Xemnas to be defeated after all Important Checks are found.

+### Hitlist

+The player is given a certain number of objectives to fulfill (usually defeating either certain story bosses or superbosses).
+The goal is to fulfill all or a subset of these objectives.

 ### Bingo